egberts/egberts.github.io-src/content/articles/networkmanager-dhclient.md

    this way unless you copy these script files over from `/etc/NetworkManager/dispatcher.d/*` and into the `/etc/dhcp/dhclient-enter.d` and `/etc/dhcp/dhclient-exit.d`;
-   dont forget to check the shell arguments and compensate for this.
+   don't forget to check the shell arguments and compensate for this.
    DHCP dispatch only uses `$1` for its own full-filepath and nothing else.
    (In case you're wondering, `$0` is `/sbin/dhclient-dispatch`)